couchand/gt2/README.md

 Syntax
 ------

-Source files will be in BNF form.
+Source files will be in a modified BNF form.
 For instance,

 	// sums.bnf
 	sum := number "+" number
 	sum := number
 	number := [0-9]+

+Note that there is just a bit of sugar on top of the vanilla BNF specification.
+Namely:

+ * Character classes are allowed
+ * Quantifiers will be allowed
+ * Several options in one production will be allowed